 You don’t need to worry about pain, as you will be given local anaesthetic injections so the area around your tooth is numb.

 Since these steps are not all done in one visit, you will be given a temporary filling to cover your tooth.
 While this may not look as perfect as you’d like it to, it will protect your tooth and reduce sensitivity from food and air.
 It is ideal to place a crown to protect the tooth from cracking.
-Avoid eating sticky foods and hard sweets that may increase the risk from breaking and losing the tooth.
+Avoid eating sticky foods and hard sweets that may increase the risk of breaking and losing the tooth.

 What to expect after the procedure?

-Once your root canal is complete and the anaesthetic wears off, you are likely to experience some discomfort and tenderness surrounding your tooth.
+Once your root canal procedure is complete and the anaesthetic wears off, you are likely to experience some discomfort and tenderness surrounding your tooth.
 Your dentist may prescribe some painkillers, or you can take paracetamol at home.

 Make sure to follow any specific instructions that your dentist gives you and return to your regular brushing, flossing and cleaning in between your teeth routine.